When Should I See An Anxiety Therapist?

 The Role of Therapy in Addressing Root Causes

-Therapy provides a safe and supportive environment for individuals to explore and address the underlying issues contributing to their distress.
+Therapy offers a safe and supportive environment for individuals to explore and address the underlying issues that contribute to their distress.

 • Questions Beliefs: Our beliefs can be formed at a very young age, and can even be inherited from others.
 Understanding and questioning core beliefs can reveal where anxiety originally stems from.